netscaler/terraform-provider-citrixadm/README.md

 <details>
   <summary>Linux</summary>

-  1. Extract the zip file and copy the binary to `~/.terraform.d/plugins/registry.terraform.io/citrix/citrixadm/<VERSION>/linux_amd64`
+  1. Extract the zip file and copy the binary to `~/.terraform.d/plugins/registry.terraform.io/citrix/citrixadm/<VERSION>/linux_amd64` directory.
+Create the directory if this is not already present.

     1. where `<VERSION>` is the version of the provider you have downloaded.
+Eg: `0.5.0`

 </details>

 <details>
   <summary>MacOS</summary>

-  1. Extract the zip file and copy the binary to `~/.terraform.d/plugins/registry.terraform.io/citrix/citrixadm/<VERSION>/darwin_amd64`
+  1. Extract the zip file and copy the binary to `~/.terraform.d/plugins/registry.terraform.io/citrix/citrixadm/<VERSION>/darwin_amd64` directory.
+Create the directory if this is not already present.

     1. where `<VERSION>` is the version of the provider you have downloaded.
+Eg: `0.5.0`

 </details>

 <details>
   <summary>Windows</summary>

   1. Extract the zip file and copy the `.exe` file to `%APPDATA%/terraform.d/plugins/registry.terraform.io/citrix/citrixadm/<version>/<OSARCH>/` directory.
+Create the directory if this is not already present.

-     1. Where, `<version>` is the version of the provider, `<OSARCH>` is the operating system and architecture.
+     1. Where, `<version>` is the version of the provider, Eg: `0.5.0`, `<OSARCH>` is the operating system and architecture.
 Eg: `windows_amd64`(usually this will be the one) or `windows_386`
      2. ![](./media/windows-custom-terraform-provider-plugin-installation/plugin_location.png)
      3. You can check the location of APPDATA by running `echo %APPDATA%` in a command prompt.
      4. ![](./media/windows-custom-terraform-provider-plugin-installation/appdata_location.png)